QuickDapp/QuickDapp-OLD/docs/smart-contracts/abis-and-addresses.md

 based on Solidity compiler output.

 The configuration schema provides for combining multiple compiled output JSONs into a single ABI structure - this is especially useful in situations where events and erros are defined in interfaces and other files separate to the main contract's source code.
+Not including such ABI fragments would mean not being able to decode errors and events properly at runtime.

 For example, the default `config.json` looks as follows: